EliteDev2/jiomart-coupon-generator-checker/README.md

 ## 🚀 **How to Use**

-### **Method 1: Single Manual Checker**
+### **Method 1: Self Manual Checker**
 1. Navigate to the "Single Manual Checker" tab
 2. Enter your JioMart credentials:
    - User ID
    - Auth Token
    - Cart ID
    - PIN Code
-3. Enter the coupon code you want to test
+3. Enter the coupon code list you want to test
-4. Click "Check Coupon" and get instant results
+4. Click "Check Coupons" and get instant results

-### **Method 2: Session Data Parser - EASY RECOMMENDED**
+### **Method 2: Session Data Parser - EASY RECOMMENDED 🟩⚡**
 1. Go to the "Get Session Data" tab
 2. Follow the simple steps:
    - Visit [JioMart Cart Page](https://www.jiomart.com/checkout/cart)
-   - Ensure you have items worth ₹200+ in your cart
+   - Ensure you have items worth ₹200+ in your cart which are eligible for coupon.
    - Open browser console (F12)
-   - Copy and paste the provided script
+   - Copy and paste the provided script and press enter.
    - Copy the JSON output
 3. Paste the session data in the text area
-4. Enter your coupon code and check instantly
+4. Enter your coupon code list and check instantly

 ### **Method 3: Bulk Generator & Checker**
 1. Switch to the "Bulk Generator & Checker" tab